Mayalevich/Mayalevich/README.md

 - Designed for clinicians: clear alerts, exportable reports, and real‑time charts.

 ---

-### Let’s Learn Together

-If you’re also figuring out embedded systems, firmware, or ML step by step and want to pair on:

-- ESP32 / Arduino projects
-- Python data pipelines or small ML experiments
-- Backend APIs for hardware data

-feel free to reach out at **s362yu@uwaterloo.ca** or connect on [LinkedIn](https://www.linkedin.com/in/shunyu-yu-231729320/).

-### Let’s Learn Together

-If you’re also figuring out embedded systems, firmware, or ML step by step and want to pair on:

 - ESP32 / Arduino projects
 - Python data pipelines or small ML experiments
 - Backend APIs for hardware data